beifengjigu/MyRsa/README.md

 you can use encryption function to encrypt very long string,but encrypt struct data maybe case a unpredict erro,you will get false when you decrypt the output and a very low chance to get true result. the length in Decrypt function is set the output length,for example, you encrypt a string but you should get the string's length and put it in Decrypt funtion or you will get some strange chars after the true string
+### make
+you should add
+-lssl -lm -lcrypto
+in your complie command